 Of course there were quite a few nice CJ-2As in attendance.

 Also a few Kaiser automobiles, including this blue Henry J. And parked beside it was something you don't see every day...

 ...a Kaiser Carabela from Industrias Kaiser Argentina.
 The Argentinian version of the Kaiser Manhattan was produced from 1958 to 1962, long after Kaiser had given up building cars in the US.
 This 1960 Carabela belongs to Jerry Johnson from Illinois.

 Chris Gladstone brought his M38 from Kentucky.
 It's actually partly CJ-2A, and looks very cool painted in Desert Tan.
 John Ittel seems to like it!

-Speaking of M38s, special guest speaker Edward Bick, who worked for Willys-Overland from 1946-1956, was involved in the famous demonstration of an M38 underwater in 1951.
+Speaking of M38s, special guest speaker Edward Bick, who worked for Willys-Overland from 1946-1956, was involved in the famous demonstration of an M38 underwater (90K JPEG) in 1951.